 His robust batting has brought him almost 2,000 First-Class runs, with those two scores of 92 as his best, 495 List-A runs with a top score of 53no, and 104 T20 runs, top score 27.

-The frustration of the long 2020 lay-off due to the Corona Virus lockdown will have been felt strongly by all players but Fletcher, with his obvious delight in the game, will surely be keenest of all to be back out at Trent Bridge.
+The frustration of the long 2020 lay-off due to the Corona Virus lockdown will have been felt strongly by all players but Fletcher, with his obvious delight in the game, was one of the keenest to be back out at Trent Bridge.
 Unfortunately, an injury kept him out of the First XI and the Outlaws squad for much of the season.